 WE DO NOT SHARE YOUR DATA

-We are a community with a festival and we respect our community’s personal data.
+MTF is a global innovation community, and we respect the community’s personal data.

-Our event participants are able to access their personally identifiable data from the Music Tech Fest database to amend, update or delete it at any time.
-If you’ve applied to do anything at MTF, your information is here.
+Our event participants can access their personally identifiable data from the MTF database to amend, update or delete it anytime.

-You can also simply email us to ask for your information to be amended or removed.
+Simply email us to ask for your information or to have it amended or removed.

 Your Legal Rights:

 Right of access (so-called “extracts from the register”).

 You have the right to obtain access to the data we process that pertains to you, and may request a copy of these.
 Pursuant to the General Data Protection Regulation, we may ask you for additional information in order ensure that you are the one who has the right to request the data.

 You have the right to correct incorrect or incomplete personal information (about yourself), within the context of the purpose for which this data is being processed.

 The right to deletion (“the right to be forgotten”).